 The game of roulette has rules that are easy to pick up and the best part is that beginners and experienced players have the same chances of winning.
 In most casino games, practice makes perfect, but when it comes to roulette, all you need is good luck and a solid understanding of the rules.
 Based on their expectations and bankroll, players can choose an aggressive betting strategy, or settle for smaller potential winnings in exchange of better winning odds.

-For a better understanding of roulette, we highly recommend:
+For a better, deeper understanding of roulette, we highly recommend:

 History of roulette